pizza-777/everscale-solidity-vscode-extension/README.md

 ### Extension Marketplace

+Extension can be installed from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=everscale.solidity-support).

-Launch Quick Open, paste the following command, and press <kbd>Enter</kbd>
+Also You can launch Quick Open, paste the following command, and press <kbd>Enter</kbd>

 `ext install everscale.solidity-support`